Updated on October 28, 2024

 What is a Halfway House?

-A halfway house is a living facility where people go as a part of their drug rehab aftercare.
+A halfway house is a living facility where people go after rehab.
 These houses are similar to sober houses or transitional housing.

-A halfway house is a good option if returning to normal life is too overwhelming, but you no longer need medical supervision.
+A halfway house is a good option if returning to normal life is too overwhelming.
 It allows you to live in a safe, substance-free environment while readjusting to life outside treatment.

 Sponsored